econvaibhav/EU-Political-NER/README.md

 PY
 ```

-This comparison block uses Linux/macOS shell syntax.
-It can also be run by copying the Python lines between the two `PY` markers into a `.py` file.

 ### 5. Export a draft glossary

 ```bash
 python scripts/build_glossary.py --input outputs/demo_matches.jsonl --output outputs/demo_glossary.csv
 ```

 Open `outputs/demo_glossary.csv` in a spreadsheet or text editor.
 It groups mentions by entry, party and actor country, and collects their variants.
-The exporter skips flagged results by default.
-This small demo export is separate from the ten country glossaries created during the project; review its entries before reuse.

-The scripts keep existing outputs safe.
-To repeat a run, choose a new output filename, such as `outputs/demo_matches_02.jsonl`, and use that same filename as the input to the next step.

 ### 6. Run your own mentions